boli32/QuestTracker/README.md

 * Changes to relasionship data
 * adding or deleting new quests

-This is intentional as the calculations to create such a page can get increasingly complex so where the changes can be made quickly, they are done so.
+This is intentional as the calculations to create such a page can get increasingly complex, and recalculating new quests and relationship is something which needs to be done irregually.
+Also, I cannot see a need for this to be updated on the fly.

 ### Quest Visibility